 The default installation of WordPress allows search engines to reach and index your posts and pages.
 You can block search engines reading your content until the site is ready, here’s how to do it:

 Navigate to Settings > Privacy > and click Ask search engines not to index this site.

 A word of caution – don’t forget to change this when you’re ready for search engines to index your content!

-I hope this page helps you understand the process for starting a WordPress website?
+I hope this page helps you understand the process of starting a WordPress website?
 As you can see from each of the steps I’ve described, the process is reasonably straight forward.
-And it’s probably one of the easiest and cheapest ways to setup a personal or business website.
+And it’s probably one of the easiest and cheapest ways to set up a personal or business website.

 If you have a question about any part of the process, please feel free to ask it in the comments section or get in touch through the contact page.